 Balance sheet account

-The first three classifications of general account are referred to as balance sheet accounts since the balances in these accounts are reported on the financial statement which is known as the balance sheet.
+The first three classifications of general accounts are referred to as balance sheet accounts since the balances in these accounts are reported on the financial statement which is known as the balance sheet.

 They are as follows;